flosskosova/foss4g-2023/content/tutorials/session_leader.md

 #### Selecting the visualization

-You can choose different visualization modes and depending on the type of the content (panel, presentation with single speaker or with multiple speakers) you can decide to use a different mode.
+You can choose different visualization modes and, depending on the type of content (panel, presentation with single speaker or with multiple speakers) you can decide which mode to use.

-It is recommended to select a mode that shows multiple faces when making the introduction of the speaker, specially if there are more than one speaker.
+It is recommended to select a mode that shows multiple faces when introducing a speaker, especially if there are more than one speaker.

 ![](/images/tutorials/streamYardOnlySpeakers.png "")

-But if there are slides, slides are usually the most important thing on screen:
+When there are slides, slides are usually the most important thing on screen:

 ![](/images/tutorials/streamYardPresentation.png "")

-Remove yourself from the streaming once the speakers start talking.
+Remove yourself from the streaming once the speaker(s) start talking.

 #### Banners

 As an optional thing, you can add and remove banners from the streaming.
 You can find this option on the right menu.

-For example you may want to add a banner with the presentation title during the first minute of each presentation to give context to your sudience.
+For example you may want to add a banner with the presentation title during the first minute of each presentation to give context to your audience.

 ![](/images/tutorials/streamYardBanner1.png "")